farces/acme-f5-deploy/README.md

 acme_f5 --deploy -d xyz.domain.com \
 --deploy-hook f5deploy
 ```
-**NOTE: When doing --deploy with a --deploy-hook the hook is stored permanently in the xyz.domain.com.conf file.
+**NOTE: When doing `--deploy` with a `--deploy-hook` the hook is stored permanently in the xyz.domain.com.conf file.
-If you also set a --renew-hook during --issue, it will store both and run both on-renewal, which shouldn't cause problems but is not ideal.**
+If you also set a `--renew-hook` during `--issue`, it will store both and run both on-renewal, which shouldn't cause problems but is not ideal.**
-*acme.sh* does not have a --deploy-hook method that only runs on successful renewal currently.

-At this time I'd recommend using the --renew-hook and doing a --renew --force the first time, rather than using the --deploy-hook.
-If you opt for the deploy hook script don't also use the --renew-hook parameter.

 ## acme.sh daemon
 If running as a daemon in docker and --restart is set to true (or any value that would allow a restart) you will need to use `-v "/full/path/to/out:/acme.sh"`.
 When the container restarts it does not maintain the original $(pwd).
 This is a docker peculiarity.